RanVix/Travel-website-for-study/README.md

 ## Versions and what's added to them

 1.0 - Initial commit (creating a project)<br>
-1.0.1 - add navbar and mobile burger-menu
+1.0.1 - add navbar and mobile burger-menu<br>
 1.0.2 - bug fix

 ## For start my code: